JennToo/nitori.org/content/python/poetry.rst

 - ``pyproject.toml``, which contains most of the information about a package such as its name, version, description, and dependencies.
-- ``poetry.lock``, which contains specific versions of the dependencies (transitively) used whne running tests and other commands.
+- ``poetry.lock``, which contains specific versions of the dependencies (transitively) used when running tests and other commands.

 Here's an example ``pyproject.toml`` file for a simple Python package: